harness/developer-hub/release-notes/chaos-engineering.md

 * Added support for **SKIP_SSL_VERIFY** in readiness probes for the execution plane components.
 (CHAOS-3115)

-* Mongo queries resulted in fetching results for deleted gamedays.
+* Mongo queries resulted in fetching results for deleted GameDays.
 This is fixed by adding a field "is_removed" to the Mongo queries.
 (CHAOS-3091)

 * Linux chaos infrastructure did not provide JSON log output.
 This is fixed.
 (CHAOS-2989)